IPNB PSYCHOTHERAPY OF AUSTIN | AUSTIN, TX

 Could it be that Jaak Panksepp was onto something?
 When we look at the world right now there is so much rage and so much need for creative thinking and problem solving.
 Could it be that connection with each other is the answer to both?
 Juliane Taylor Shore gives a brief overview of Jaak Panksepp's work on the SEEKING system and how we move back into connection when that system is thwarted.

-Jules joins one of her senior clinicians at IPNB Psychotherapy of Austin, Jami Lynn Bula, LPC, LMFT, for a morning cup of coffee discussion over ways to be with yourself, with your partner and with your kids in this time when we are a bit on top of each other.
+Juliane Taylor Shore joins one of her senior clinicians at IPNB Psychotherapy of Austin, Jami Lynn Bula, LPC, LMFT, for a discussion over ways to be with yourself, with your partner and with your kids in this time when we are a bit on top of each other.
 They both share ideas for helping kiddos, helping yourself and helping each other.
-Practical thoughts and tools, as well as a fun conversation.

 EMDR with Mark Blockus